Panyaprach/task360/README.md

 ```bash
 docker-compose up
 ```
-Then, go check your services is running at `localhost:8080`
+Then, go check your application is available on `http://localhost:8080/`
 > **Note:** Don't worry if you found error occurring in Spring Boot Application.
 You just need to wait until MySQL container available.
 The container will refresh itself.

 #### Endpoints